 needles have white lines on both surfaces and often have a blue-green

 The cones look

 about the same size

 deep furrows on large trees.

-Hemlock is common in the
+it grows: Mountain hemlock is common in the

 higher elevations of the Cascades and Olympic Mountains, often at the

-Subalpine Fir.
+timberline with subalpine fir.
 Sometimes it grows in pure stands of large trees.

 However at the timberline, it often remains a dwarf, creeping shrub.